 Sunny Eggs $9 (5/5 NOMs)

 Who knew that eggs and bacon could make for both a great breakfast and a dessert?
 Every part of this dessert is made from the sugary sweet things.
 Yes, this is by far one of the most fun desserts out there.
 It might look and sound like conventional eggs, but it’s far from it.
 Let’s breakdown all of the witchcraft going on here: “egg whites” made from coconut mousse, “yolk” made of mango and bacon from some magic sour-like things.
 Just like all the dishes we’ve had so far, Sunny Eggs has a great presentation.
 Flavor-wise, it was just as good as it looks.
 Just like real eggs, the mango “yolk” had more flavor compared to the coconut moose, which was smooth and light.
 It was so much fun to dig into this dish and try everything!

 Rhubarb Strawbery Cobbler (3/5 NOMs)

-We enjoyed going both warm and cold with a Rhubarb Strawbery Cobbler.
-While we are not usually big fans of cobblers, it was a great nomnom.
-Plus, our first who loves them ate the whole thing.
+We enjoyed going both warm and cold with a Rhubarb Strawberry Cobbler from their dessert menu.
+While we are not usually big fans of cobblers, this was a great nomnom.
+Plus, our first who loves cobbler ate the whole thing in one bite.
 So it must have been good!

 Smith Island Carrot Cake $9 (4/5 NOMs)

-They say eat more veggies, and this is the best way – with a whole lot of cake on it!
-Look at this multi-level orange beauty.
-Several layers of creme anglaise, which is French for “English cream.”
-It’s nice and light, so you won’t feel like you got a sugar overload if you eat the whole thing.
+They say eat more veggies and this is the best way — with a whole lot of cake on it!
+Look at this orange beauty with its several layers of creme anglaise, which is French for “English cream.”
+It’s nice and light, so you won’t feel like you got a sugar overload, even if you eat the whole thing.

 Ferrero Rocher Tart $9 (5/5 NOMs)